ajay-o-s/.github/.github/DISCUSSION_TEMPLATE.md

-# 💬 Start a Discussion
+# 💬 Welcome to AOS Discussions

+Welcome! 👋
-Welcome, and thank you for initiating a conversation with the AOS community!
+Thank you for starting a discussion within the **AOS (Ajay O S Platform)** community.

-To make the most of this space, please:

-- ✅ Be respectful, constructive, and clear
-- 🧠 Provide relevant context, code snippets, or use cases
-- 🔗 Link to any related issues, pull requests, or documentation
-- 🗣 Feel free to ask questions, share ideas, or suggest improvements
+This space is intended for **open, respectful, and constructive conversations** around AOS projects, ideas, and improvements.

 ---

-We're always open to thoughtful discussion and collaboration.
+## 🧭 How to Get the Most Out of Discussions

+When starting or participating in a discussion, please:

+- ✅ Be respectful, clear, and constructive
+- 🧠 Provide relevant context, use cases, or code snippets when applicable
+- 🔗 Link related issues, pull requests, or documentation
+- 💡 Ask questions, share ideas, or propose improvements openly
+- 🤝 Engage thoughtfully with others’ perspectives

+---

+## 🛠 Appropriate Topics

+Discussions are ideal for:
+- Feature ideas and proposals
+- Architectural questions
+- Usage help and best practices
+- Feedback and suggestions
+- Early-stage concepts before opening an issue

+---

+## 🚫 What Discussions Are Not For

+- Bug reports (use **Issues** instead)
+- Security vulnerabilities (see **SECURITY.md**)
+- Off-topic or promotional content

+---

+## 🤗 Community Standards

+All discussions are governed by the
+**AOS Contributor Code of Conduct**.
+Please ensure interactions remain welcoming and professional.

+---

+> 🚀 Great ideas start with good conversations.
-Let’s build something great together 🚀
+> Let’s build AOS together.